 A look at top cues from the domestic and international markets that could have a bearing on D-Street today.

-The Nifty50 is likely to open lower on Thursday tracking muted handover from Wall Street.
-The Nifty50 closed 70 points lower at 9908 on Wednesday.
+The Nifty50 is likely to open gap down on Friday tracking weak handover from Wall Street.
+The Nifty50 closed 87 points lower at 9820 on Thursday.

 Stay tuned with Moneycontrol to find out what happens in currency and equity markets today.
 We have collated a list of important headlines from across news agencies: